 3. Know your camera settings

 No matter whether you use your Iphone, a point-and-shoot camera or a DSRL, knowing how to use your equipment is essential.
 Many people buy an expensive DSLR and then only use it in automatic mode.
 In order to be able to control the result of your photography, it’s vital to understand the three most important settings: aperture, shutter speed and ISO.
-(A complete explanation of what these settings are and how I use them can be found in my free e-book.)
 Being able to choose certain settings for artistic reasons gives you the ultimate freedom to obtain the result you want.
 For people using a DSRL camera, a great tip that will immediately help you to take better photos is to always shoot your photos in RAW format (I use the highest quality setting) rather than in JPEG format.
 You can select this format in the settings in your camera menu.
 Shooting in RAW allows you to produce higher quality images, as well as correct problem images that would be unrecoverable if shot in the JPEG format (over- or underexposed images for instance).

 For landscape photos, you generally want both the closer parts and the distant parts to be in focus.
 This can be achieved by using a narrower aperture (higher f-number).
 In this photo (taken at one of the most beautiful hotels in the world, the Château de la Chèvre d’Or situated in the medieval city of Èze (France), I wanted both the dolphins in the foreground and the sea in the background to be in focus.